 Gartner and Forrester generally don’t have a lot to say about total cost of ownership and implementation.
-That is, says Forrester, because no two software projects are alike, making it impossible to generalise about implementation.
+That is, says Forrester, because no two software projects are alike, making it impossible to generalize about implementation.

 True.
 But what you can say is that the big vendors who tend to float to the top of the analyses are those that charge the most, and whose business models rely most heavily on income from consulting.

 When were consultants invented?
 Probably in the early 1990s, when Gillette launched its first twin-blade razor.
 Consultants quickly became (and still are) a sort of priesthood of late capitalism.

 That particular bubble has not burst yet.
 In the aggressive blame culture that pervades modern business, the safe option is to hire consultants at $500 an hour.
 That’s the paradox.
 Businesses talk endlessly about innovation, but in the end most of them stick to what they know.

 This is not the Alis way.
 We do not sell our Platform with the in-built calculation that you’ll need to at least double your initial outlay to implement it.
 Our ambition is to write great software, not to consult.

 One of the driving ideas behind the development of our Quality Management Platform was that it should be simple to implement - or rather, that the end-user had to be able to do most of the implementing, an important nuance.

 This minimal consultancy approach is our business model.